 It’s crucial that both people feel comfortable with the pace at which the relationship is moving.
 Certainly, it’s worth being open with your boo about the fact that things are progressing too quickly for your liking.
-However, if they aren’t keen on the idea of slowing things down, then it might be time to take some time apart so that you can figure out whether there’s a way to compromise, or whether there are certain things that are causing you to hesitate on taking the relationship to the next level.
+However, if they aren’t keen on the idea of slowing things down, then it might be time to take some time apart, so you can figure out whether there’s a way to compromise or whether there are certain things that are causing you to hesitate on taking the relationship to the next level.

 According to Dr. Klapow, deciding to take a break should only come after you’ve asked yourself certain questions about your current relationship.
 Those questions include:

 What is happening in our relationship now that is causing problems for one or both of us?

 Are the problems something we have really made an effort fix before?